eshadatta/exp-cite-page/README.md

           --help                 Show this message and exit.
         ```
     * The user can specify a pid file name, and a config file name if they so choose.
 The default id type is DOI.
 Currently, that is the only type of id type that is in use.
 The user has to specify a doi-prefix.
 So, a command using only the required arguments using the toy example cloned to the user's machine can look like the following:
-    `python run_all.py init -r tiny_static_site/ -d https://production.domain.org --doi-prefix 'user-prefix'`
+    `python run_all.py init -r /tmp/my_science_blog/ -c content -d https://production.domain.org --doi-prefix 'user-prefix'`
     * Running this command will generate a config file named `config.yml` in the root of the tiny_static_site repository and `pid.json` file with an empty dictionary: `{}`.
 If one does not specify the `-c` parameter, the default value is sent which is the `.`.
 In the default case for the content parameter, the static site pid generator will begin tracking files for everything under the `-r` path.
 If a content path is specified, the script will begin tracking files for everything under the `-r` + `-c` paths, so if the content path is specified as `a/b`, the script with start tracking everything under `tiny_static_site/a/b`.
-If the default, `.`, is given, the script will start tracking everything under `tiny-static_site/`
+If the default, `.`, is given, the script will start tracking everything under `/tmp/my_science_blog/`
     * Using the above commands, the config file looks like the following:
         ```
         cat config.yml
         $ content:
-          - .
+          - content
           doi_prefix: 'user-prefix'
           domain: https://production.domain.org
           id_type: doi